-Pinot Noir is the 10th most planted grape in the world.
-It’s grown in a range of places and styles, but some notable Pinot Noir regions are below.
+Pinot Noir is the 10th most planted grape in the world and is grown in a range of wine regions.

-Burgundy is the O.G. in the Pinot Noir world.
-Here it is typically herbaceous and light in style, with earthy aromas and a nose full of mushrooms and wet leaves.
+Here the wine is typically herbaceous and light in style, with earthy aromas like forest floor and a nose full of mushrooms and wet leaves.
 There are floral aromas, like violets and roses, with some mild fruit smells that tend towards cherry.
 Often you’ll also find notes of black tea.
+It is often revered as the pinnacle of this wine variety.

 Oregon Pinot Noir